Semrush helps you:

 And this kind of thing isn’t just helpful for content marketing and SEO departments.
 It’s also a way to send new content that you’re working on to other people in your organization.

-And if you’re an agency or freelancer, you can link to your content calendar from Basecamp, Asana and Trello so that clients can keep tabs on what you’re working on.
+And if you’re an agency or freelancer, you can link to your content calendar from Basecamp, Asana, and Trello so clients can keep tabs on what you’re working on.

 Promotional